fossabot/virtual_hsm/README.md

 4. Paste the generated hexadecimal string as the secret value
 5. Click "Add secret"

+## Debug Output

+The program includes debug output that is printed to stderr.
+These messages are prefixed with "Debug:" and provide information about the program's operation, including:
+- Key operations (storage and retrieval)
+- Encryption and decryption processes
+- File operations
+- Error conditions

+These debug messages can be helpful for troubleshooting but are not part of the program's main output.

 ## Known Limitations

 This implementation is for educational purposes and lacks several security features found in production HSMs: